lokesh411/youtube-search/README.md

 Start mysql with tcp protocol
-mysql --protocol=TCP -u root -p
+One api Key has 10k units of threshold, Search api actually takes 100 units, So, we can store the values in redis and then if the quota of one api key exceeds then use the other, use pacific time to calculate the expiry mysql --protocol=TCP -u root -p
 'CREATE TABLE `videos` (\n  `id` bigint unsigned NOT NULL AUTO_INCREMENT,\n  `created_at` datetime(3) DEFAULT NULL,\n  `updated_at` datetime(3) DEFAULT NULL,\n  `deleted_at` datetime(3) DEFAULT NULL,\n  `title` varchar(191) DEFAULT NULL,\n  `description` longtext,\n  `published_time` datetime(3) DEFAULT NULL,\n  `thumbnails` json DEFAULT NULL,\n  PRIMARY KEY (`id`),\n  KEY `idx_videos_deleted_at` (`deleted_at`),\n  KEY `idx_videos_published_time` (`published_time`),\n  FULLTEXT KEY `idx_videos_title` (`title`)\n) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci'